 #1 – SeaChem Prime

 SeaChem Prime has a useful secondary function.
 It can detoxify ammonia and nitrite for up to 48 hours.
-During these 48 hours, the toxic ammonia is temporary turned into harmless ammonium.
-It can be very useful for new aquariums where the aquarium nitrogen cycle hasn’t been established yet.
-Just keep doing partial water changes with Prime every day or every other day if there is ammonia and nitrite in your aquarium.
+During these 48 hours, the toxic ammonia is temporarily turned into harmless ammonium.
+It can be beneficial for new aquariums where the aquarium nitrogen cycle hasn’t been established yet.
+Just keep doing partial water changes with Prime every day or every other day if there are ammonia and nitrite in your aquarium.
 By doing so, you can minimize the damage to your fish even in an uncycled aquarium.
 SeaChem also claims its product can provide fish with natural slim coat and detoxify heavy metal in the water.

 Dosage: Use one teaspoon of Prime for every 50 gallons of water.

 Kordon NovaAqua+ (or NovaAqua Plus) can also remove heavy metal from the water.
 The manufacturer claims it can help condition water by buffering tap water and adding electrolytes.
 The product can also provide a protective coat.
 It is said to be able to reduce the toxicity of nitrite by blocking the intake of nitrite by aquarium fish.
 Additional features include the ability to aid nitrifying bacteria in the filter by creating a slime coat in the filter media and add some beneficial organic herbs and vitamins.

 Dosage: Use one teaspoon of NovaAqua+ for every 10 gallons of water(1ml treats 2 gallons of water)

 #3 – Hikari Ultimate

 Hikari Ultimate can remove ammonia, detoxify nitrite, and replace skin slime coat to reduce fish stress.
 It can also add essential electrolytes and remove heavy metal from the aquarium water.

 Dosage: Use One teaspoon of Ultimate for every 10 gallons of water.